Magnetism

 If the current for each magnets is rotating in opposite directions, the force between them is repulsive.
 Two north poles are facing each other.

-N S S N Question: What happens when you bring the north pole of a magnet close the the north pole of another magnet?
+N S S N Question: What happens when you bring the north pole of a magnet close the north pole of another magnet?

 answer